gulfaniputra/linkx-app/README.md

 _**Note:** this project is a work in progress_

-A spartan web application for social media reference landing pages.
+A spartan web application for social media reference landing pages inspired by sites such as Linktree, Biolinky, and Campsite.

 The name 'Linx' derives from the wildcat genus _Lynx_.